MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

     - **Access to this report/dashboard**: Give recipients permission to open and view the report or dashboard in the Power BI service (app.powerbi.com).
     - **Link to report/dashboard in Power BI**: Include a “Go to report” button in the body of the email that links to the report or dashboard in the Power BI service.
     - **Preview image (for Power BI reports only)**: Include a preview of the report page in the body of the email.
-    - **Full report attachment as (for Power BI reports only)**: If the report is in a workspace backed by a Premium capacity or Premium Per User (PPU) license, add the full report as an attachment instead of only a single report page.
+    - **Full report attachment as (for Power BI reports only)**: If the report is in a workspace backed by a [Premium Gen2 capacity](../enterprise/service-premium-gen2-what-is.md) or Premium Per User (PPU) license, add the full report as an attachment instead of only a single report page.
 Select PDF or PowerPoint for the attachment format.
 The attachment respects all privacy labels for the report.
-The size of the attachment is limited to no more than 20 pages and less than 25 MB.
+The size of the attachment is limited to no more than 50 pages and less than 25 MB.

 1. If everything looks good, select **Save and close**.
 To test out your subscription, select **Run now** to send the email to you right away.
 It does not trigger a data refresh of the underlying dataset.